-- (i) The load carrying capacity of a mini-pile is derived solely from the steel bars; - (ii) The presumed allowable bond or friction between rock and concrete is given in Table 2.2 of the Code; - (iii) Values for design ultimate anchorage bond stress is given in Table 8.3 of Clause 8.4.4 of Code of Practice for Structural Use for Concrete 2013; - (iv) The allowable buckling capacity of the mini-pile may be checked with consideration of lateral restraints from the grout, permanent steel casing and the surrounding soil; - (v) Only raking mini-pile can be used to resist lateral load in view of the small bending strengths of the pile.
+- (iv) The allowable bond strength between steel bars and grout is limited to 0.8MPa which is small as compared with the ultimate bond strength as stated in clause 8.4.4 of the Code of Practice for Structural Use of Concrete 2013.
+Taking the 4T50 minipile where the perimeter is 437mm, the bond length required to achieve the design capacity of 1865kN is $1865/(0.437\times800) = 5.33$ m which is the minimum length of a 4T50 mini-pile to develop the full capacity; - (v) The allowable buckling capacity of the mini-pile may be checked with consideration of lateral restraints from the grout, permanent steel casing and the surrounding soil.
+A worked example is enclosed in Appendix HI; - (vi) Only raking mini-pile can be used to resist lateral load in view of the small bending strengths of the pile.
+Figure H5.14 shows a structural configuration involving a raking pile that can achieve equilibrium in resisting the applied lateral load and result in no bending moments on the piles.